turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 since the core list specified for FHI 7.2 will be used for DPDK.
 If it is provided, the AAL core list wil be ignored.

+> [!NOTE]
-> Note: Ensure that the xRAN library is built using the same DPDK version as the accelerator poll-mode driver.
+> Ensure that the xRAN library is built using the same DPDK version as the accelerator poll-mode driver.

 Example command:
 ```bash